Schillerhaus (Leipzig): The Schiller House during the GDR era

 In 1949, the state government of Saxony dissolved the Schiller Association and made the Schiller House subordinate to the Kulturbund.
 The city of Leipzig now owned the building.
 In 1961 the Schillerhaus became a branch of the Leipzig City History Museum.
 In the years 1966–69 and 1985–89, further repairs to the castellan's house (ancillary building), the main house and a redesign of the courtyard and garden took place, which considerably impaired the historical appearance and irretrievably removed the historical plaster structure and coloristic design.

 The Schiller House after the German reunification

 In 1995 the Schillerhaus had to be closed due to the risk of collapse.
 In 1997/98, extensive building archaeological and restoration investigations followed with public and private funds, with subsequent conservation and restoration.
-On October 28, 1998 the Schillerhaus was able to reopen.
+On 28 October 1998 the Schillerhaus was able to reopen.
 In 2002 the gardens were redesigned as a farm garden based on the historical model.

+In April 2023, after several months of closure, the Schillerhaus reopened with a revised permanent exhibition titled Götterfunke.